SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 Remember: the context influences *global* colour balance, not fine detail, so even heavily down-scaled or abstract images work great but this only plays a small role in the final correction - ultimatley the actual 512x512px patch being corrected has the greated weight in the adjustment task.

+### Creative workflow ideas

+1. **HDR Sandwich** – Run Super Pop, then feed the output into **HDR Effects** (with gentle settings) to amplify micro-contrast.
+2. **Colour remap** – Plug a palette or reference frame into the *Context* input to nudge the final toning into what would essentially be a correction for that provided colour space.
+3. **Video** – It works quite well across video frames!
+You could try experiement with *Initial context for batch* to subtely lock colour correction guidance across all the processed frames or leave as is for each frame to determine the correction independantly.

 ### System Requirements